Jianxun/WaveDash/context/memory.md

 - Complex signals converted to magnitude for plotting compatibility

 ## Open Questions (Post-MVP Focus)
+### Immediate Next Phase Questions:
+- Which draggable dashboard library to adopt (recommendation: dash-dynamic-grid-layout)?
+- How to implement automatic layout recreation with saved tile configurations?
+- What level of layout customization should be exposed to users?
+- How to handle the transition from current 4-tile static layout to dynamic grid?
+- Should we maintain backward compatibility with current static layout as fallback?

+### Future Architecture Considerations:
 - What are the specific performance requirements and optimization strategies for "huge-file handling"?
 - How will user configurations (e.g., plot preferences, themes) be managed?
 - Is real-time/streaming data from `libngspice` a requirement for future versions, and what would be the technical approach?